 “We’re gonna pah-tay.”

 He has the right attitude for where we are at as a new band.
 The more we play, the better we get.
-We’re gaining fans.
+And we’re gaining fans.

 We have to figure out how to pay the backup singers.
-Mary has been getting a full share, while Flo and Edi don’t get shit yet.
+Mary has been getting a full share, while Flo and Edi miss out.
 I decide if they rehearse with us, they should get a full share when we perform.
 Jace thinks they aren’t as important as the musicians, but I argue it’s a slippery slope to pay anyone less than all the others.
 Jace rubs my butt crack,

 “This is what I call a slippery slope.”